baselime/docs/getting-started/quick-start.md

 ### Query in the Web UI

 In the UI:
-1. Navigate to `Queries` in the left navigation bar.
+1. Navigate to `Queries` in the navigation bar.
 Click on `New Query`.
+2. Select a template, for example the template for getting stats on cold starts.
-2. Select a time frame.
+3. Select a time frame.
 By default it's the past hour.
-3. Select the namespaces you want to query.
-These are the Lambda functions in your account and region.
-By default, queries run across all namespaces.
-4. Select the fields you want to retrieve, or the function you want to run. `COUNT` is a good start.
-5. Add filters and group-bys to your query.
-6. Click `Run Query`
+4. Click `Run Query`

+Baselime will compute and display the results of your query.

-Now you should you see all the data gathered from your Lambda functions matching the criteria of your query.
+Navigate to the Events tab to display the events matching the criteria of your query.

-You can save the query and share it with your team.

 ### Query with the CLI